Notation

 When a node is first connected to any network, it assigns itself a link local address.
 Unlike IPv4, where link local addresses are usually only assigned as a fallback, in IPv6 interfaces always have a link local address.

-Every time a node assigns itself a new address, it will first perform a process called Duplicate Address Detection by sending a Neighbor Solicitation message.
-If the node recieves a Neighbor Advertisement, it’ll regenerate the identifier portion of the address as needed until it finds one that isn’t in use.
-This is done for any and all self assigned addresses, even global.
+Every time a node assigns itself a new address of any kind, it will append a randomly generated interface identifier to a chosen prefix, then broadcast a Neighbor Solicitation with that address.
+If the node receives a Neighbor Advertisement, it’ll regenerate the identifier portion of the address and try again as needed until it finds one that isn’t in use.

 NAT